Lowclouds/logtag/README.md

 complete_tagname = component_name + '_' + tag_name;
 ```

-You can use an empty component_name, if you like.
+You can use an empty component_name, if you like, in which case the leading "_" is removed from tag_name.

 The generated tags are also immutable constants, so, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.